KeilaSheetz/Published_COREX_Rosetta/README.md

 PyCOREX – PyRosetta
+Developed by the Hilser lab at Johns Hopkins University, updated December 2024

 These scripts are meant to be a tool and starting point for further exploration of the complex interface of protein structure prediction and design, through the lens of physics, statistics, and thermodynamics.